yale-datachemist/entity-resolution/README.md

 ```

 This command will attempt to process all files in the marc/ folder in
-parallel and finally merge them into TerminusDB
+parallel and finally merge them into TerminusDB.
+The entire process
+takes less than one hour from a full data load.

 ## Generate embeddings from Data